bnicart/js-design-patterns/README.md

 > Referenced from http://www.dofactory.com/javascript/design-patterns

 ## Creational Patterns
+> These kind of patterns focus on ways to create objects.
+When creating objects in large applications, the tendency to make things complex is always there.
+Creational design patterns solve this problem by controlling the object creation.

 * Builder
   - Separate the construction of a complex object from its representation so that the same construction process can create different representations.